 - Withdrawal - Experiencing feelings of anxiety, irritability, nausea, sweating, shakiness, loss of appetite, headaches, and fatigue when not using the drug.

-If you think you or someone you love is addicted to drugs and/or alcohol it’s vital to get help.
+If you think you or someone you love is addicted to drugs and/or going through the steps of alcoholism it’s vital to get help.
 Living life enslaved to addiction is painful, but there is hope.
 It begins with the first step.

 Finding the Right Drug Detox Center for You

-As mentioned, the first crucial step to recovery is safely navigating the detox process from drugs.
+As mentioned, the first crucial step to recovery is safely navigating the detox process from drugs and finding the best program for your situation, such as rehab for medical professionals.
 Medical detox is an important first step.
 The National Institute on Drug Abuse (NIDA) defines medical detox as safely managing acute physical symptoms associated with withdrawal from drugs or alcohol.

 For many considering medical detox or drug rehab, the first question they ask is ‘how long will it take?’
 There isn’t a single answer to that question as it depends on numerous factors.
 The length of detox, and the physical symptoms experienced during detox depends on several factors: